This page provides answers to frequently asked questions for doctors who are applying to the RCOG Medical Training Initiative (MTI) scheme.

 We appreciate that it is very stressful not to hear from us for a long time.
 Please be assured that we WILL contact you as soon as it is feasible and you will be provided with all of the necessary information in time.
 We kindly ask you to be patient even if you have not been contacted for a long time – we are working on it.
 Please read the FAQs for doctors: stages of the MTI process which explains in more detail what you should do in different stages of the MTI process.
 We invite you to revisit this page whilst going through the MTI process.

-How to get an access to the e-portfolio?
+How do I get an access to the e-portfolio?

 In order to set up your e-portfolio you must contact email@example.com.
 Please do not e-mail MTI regarding this as we are unable to help.